(for veterinary information only)

 BRANDNAME: K BROVET

 In older times, bromides were licensed and used routinely for treating seizure disorders in humans; however, when phenobarbital was introduced, the human market for bromides was completely eclipsed.
 It soon became unprofitable to continue the FDA registration for bromides and the manufacture of bromides became relegated to chemical companies only.
-Because of the veterinary demand, an approved product is now available though many veterinarians still employ compounding pharmacies for custom-made prescriptions.
+Because of the importance of bromide for treating canine epileptics the FDA has allowed commercial product to be marketed, although many veterinarians us compounding pharmacies for custom-made prescriptions.

 Potassium bromide is a highly reliable anticonvulsant medication in dogs.
 When compared to phenobarbital, potassium bromide seems to be similarly effective and has fewer undesirable side effects.
 Potassium bromide may be used alone (as "monotherapy") or can be combined with other anti-medications.
 Potassium bromide works by competing with chloride ions for access to brain tissues.
 As bromide levels in the brain rise and chloride levels drop, electrical activity in the central nervous system is inhibited, making the initiation of a seizure difficult.